 • Installed rough-in for fire suppression system, and

-• Constructed an outbuilding to house a mechanical room, fire suppression equipment, a restroom and gift shop.
+• Constructed an outbuilding, blessed with the name St. Juvenaly, to house a mechanical room, fire suppression equipment, and a restroom and gift shop.

 Our plans for Phase 3 include continuing preservation work on the roof of the church, restoration of the bell tower, the development of a museum in the Narthex of the church, and completion of the theft prevention and fire suppression systems.